facebookarchive/fbghc/README.md

     $ ./configure --enable-tarballs-autodownload

 (NB: **Do you have multiple cores?
-Be sure to tell that to `make`!** This can save you hours of build time depending on your system configuration, and is almost always a win regardless of how many cores you have.
+Be sure to tell that to `make`!** This can save you hours of build time depending on your system configuration and is almost always a win regardless of how many cores you have.
 As a simple rule, you should have about N+1 jobs, where `N` is the amount of cores you have.)